Mayron De Almeida

-Mayron De Almeida (born 22 November 1995) is a Belgian professional footballer who plays for Luxembourgisch club Progrès Niederkorn as a forward.
+Mayron De Almeida (born 22 November 1995) is a Belgian professional footballer who plays as a forward for Belgian National Division 1 club Virton.

 Career

 De Almeida came through the youth ranks of Belgian club R.E.
 Virton.
 After 11 years at the clubs he left the club and signed for French Ligue 2 side FC Tours.
 He made his Ligue 2 debut for Tours against Gazélec Ajaccio on 30 September 2016.

 In December 2017, De Almeida joined Luxembourgish club Progrès Niederkorn on a two-and-a-half-year contract.

 On 1 July 2020, De Almeida signed a two-year deal with Red Star F.C. in the French Championnat National.

+On 29 August 2023, Belgian National Division 1 club Virton announced the return of De Almeida, after a highly successful two-year stint at Luxembourgish club Progrès Niederkorn.

 Personal life

 De Almeida is of Portuguese descent.